6.1.14 Role of Key Worker

 The key worker should:

-• Ensure that the child’s bedroom is seen at least once between each conference (see below);
+- Ensure that the child’s bedroom is seen on each visit;

 Absence of the key worker